 Francis Bok Human Trafficking Awareness Fellowship

 The Human Trafficking Awareness Program at UCF provides an opportunity for an outstanding undergraduate (at least junior level) or graduate student from UCF to serve as a Francis Bok Human Trafficking Awareness Fellow each semester.
 Click here for more information about the fellowship.

-The Summer 2018 Francis Bok Human Trafficking Awareness Fellow is Karla Aurazo.
-She is a senior at the University of Central Florida pursuing a degree in Political Science, focusing on International Relations, with a minor in Cognitive Sciences and a Criminal Profiling Certificate.
-She is a member of the Intelligence Community Center for Academic Excellence at UCF and serves as a member of the Relief Society.
-Her research interests include trafficking in persons in Central Asia, trafficking in persons for sexual exploitation, forced labor, organ selling and other violations to human rights.
-She is dedicated to the abolitionist movement against modern-day slavery.
-Aurazo is also a former intern with the U.S. Department of State in Barcelona, Spain.
-Upon graduation she plans on pursuing a career in foreign affairs.
+The Fall 2018 Francis Bok Human Trafficking Awareness Fellow is Michelle Murillo.
+She is a senior at the University of Central Florida pursuing an undergraduate degree in Political Science, focusing on International Relations, with a minor in Cognitive Sciences and a Criminal Profiling Certificate.
+She is a member of the Philosophical Society and a part of the Global Leadership Program at the LEAD Scholars Academy.
+Her research interests include trafficking in persons for sexual exploitation and organ removal, meta-ethics and international policy reform on judicial punishment.
+Upon graduation, she plans on pursuing a career in the Federal Bureau of Investigation.
 A student of Korean, with proficiency in Spanish and Japanese, she has traveled to ten countries, and done archaeology fieldwork in Turks and Caicos.
 To learn about other past fellows and scholars, click here.